nsfcac/gpupowermodel/README.md

 See deployment for notes on how to deploy the project on a GPU-enabled HPC system.

 ### Prerequisites
-* Install Nvidia CUDA 10.1 or higher version.
-For details, see [Nvidia CUDA installation](https://docs.nvidia.com/cuda/pdf/CUDA_Installation_Guide_Linux.pdf)
+* Install NVIDIA CUDA Toolkit 10.1 or higher.
+For details, see [NVIDIA CUDA Installation](https://docs.nvidia.com/cuda/pdf/CUDA_Installation_Guide_Linux.pdf)
-* Python 3 with required modules (pandas, matplotlib, and other Python modules)
+* Python 3 with required modules (e.g., numpy, pandas, matplotlib, etc.)
 * Compiled workload/benchmarking

 ## Overall Deployment Framework